 Bolding, underlining, and italicising important words can be a great way of catching the reader’s eye if they are skimming through the text.
 However, going overboard with these can make the article look messy and inaccessible.
 So, try not to them for more than five words in a row, and allow a few paragraphs of regular text to let the piece breath.

-A Link to Great SEO Copywriting
+A Link to Great Rankings

 For example, once you are finished reading this article, you can jump over to our blog post on Copywriting Myths Debunked if you’re keen to dive down this rabbit hole further.
 And you know you are!

 External links take the user away to another website from the one they are currently visiting.
-Relevant external links are important to include as they connect that content to the larger web and can help with your Google finding your work as a result.
+Relevant external links are important to include as they connect content to the larger web and can help with Google finding your work as a result.
 Likewise, having your work linked in someone else’s website is a really helpful way of gaining more visits.

 I Need Help with My SEO Copywriting!